Some of Montréal’s best hot chocolate

 Café Dei Campi

 Everything at Café Dei Campi tastes delicious.
 The vegan pastries are some of the best in town, regardless of whether or not they contain butter or eggs.
-The hot chocolate is no exception and is prepared with extra brute cocoa with vanilla and sugar and your choice of soy, oat or homemade almond milk.
+The hot chocolate is no exception and is prepared with extra brute cocoa with vanilla, sugar and a touch of salt and your choice of soy, oat or homemade almond milk.

 Website